 - The boards are washed to remove any excess debris and for protection.

 - For multiple PCB production, which is the most common, the boards are separated into individual units.

-The result of the fabrication process is a PCB with traces, pads, and imagery ready for the parts to be installed.
-The fundamental method of installing or attaching the parts to the board is soldering.
+The result of the fabrication process is a Printed Circuit Board with traces, pads, and imagery ready for the electronic components to be installed.
+The fundamental method of installing or attaching the electronic components to the board is soldering.
 PCB manufacturers basically use reflow for SMDs, wave soldering for through-hole components or both for large-scale board assembly.
 The method or methods that are more applicable depend on the PCB design.
 By looking at wave soldering advantages and disadvantages we can determine whether it is better to wave or not to wave.